robohal/lstm-bus-route-prediction/README.md

 # Predicting metlink bus route data from historical ping data
-Using Keras and Tensorflow LSTM to use bus ping sequences from Wellington, New Zealand to predict bearing, location, and delays
+Using Keras and Tensorflow LSTM to use bus ping sequences from Wellington, New Zealand to predict bearing, location, and delays.
+This method has potential to be much more accurate in terms of arrival prediction than existing methods by incorporating historical data for delays and traffic.

 ##Dependencies